 - CDS does not automatically log Personal Data from users of the Site

-- CDS does not collect information about users of the Site, including Personal Data, from third-party sources
+- CDS does not collect information about users of the Site, including Personal Data, from other sources

-CDS acknowledges its potential liability in cases of its Onward Transfer of Personal Data to third parties that do not meet the criteria set forth in the immediately preceding paragraph.
+CDS acknowledges its potential liability in cases of its Onward Transfer of Personal Data to third parties that do not meet the criteria set forth in the two immediately preceding paragraphs.

 Inquiries and Complaints

 In compliance with the EU-US and Swiss-US Privacy Shield Principles, CDS commits to respond to inquiries and resolve complaints about your privacy and our collection or use of your Personal Data.
-Note that you have the right to access, correct or delete your Personal Data processed by CDS.
+Note that you have the right to access, correct, port or delete your Personal Data held by CDS.
 Any European Union resident or Swiss resident with inquiries or complaints regarding this Policy and/or his or her Personal Data should first contact the following CDS representative:

 Dino E. Medina, Esq.

-CDS has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+CDS also commits to refer unresolved privacy complaints under the Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
 There is no cost to you to utilize the BBB EU PRIVACY SHIELD complaint resolution process.

 As a last resort, privacy complaints that remain unresolved after pursuing these and other channels may be subject to binding arbitration before the Privacy Shield Panel created jointly by the US Department of Commerce and the European Commission.
 The Privacy Shield Panel (which consists of one or three arbitrators, as agreed by the parties) has the authority to impose individual-specific, non-monetary equitable relief (e.g., access, correction, deletion, or return of the individual’s data in question) necessary to remedy the violation of the Privacy Shield Principles solely with respect to the individual.
 These are the only powers of the Privacy Shield Panel with respect to remedies.
 In considering remedies, the Privacy Shield Panel is required to consider other remedies that have already been imposed by other mechanisms under the EU-US and Swiss-US Privacy Shield, respectively.
 No monetary damages, costs, fees, or other economic remedies are available, and each party bears its own attorney’s fees.